Skip to main content

 #

-certutil.exe manages certificates, but a red team operator can repurpose it as a fast downloader and encoder.
+certutil.exe manages certificates, but red teamers repurpose it as a downloader and encoder.

-[!WARNING] certutil -urlcache -f is one of the most well-known signatures in EDR history.
-Use it only if you know the EDR is blind or offline.
+certutil -urlcache -f is one of the most burned signatures in EDR.
+Only use it when you’re sure monitoring is offline or blind to it.

 #